ViscousTests/website/content/docs/health-and-longevity/alt-health.md

 trials that fail in probably the best illustration of this phenomenon.

-Keeping effect size in mind is a good way to consistency judge things that impact health, and helps keep me from being distracted by the reasonable explanations.
+Keeping effect size in mind is a good way to consistency judge things that impact health, and helps prevent getting distracted by the reasonable explanations.

 ## Specificity: An Alt-Health Tendency